Download my CV here.

 My dissertation project, “Viral Verses: Poetry and Protest in Southeastern Africa,” traces the connection between poetry and community formation on social media, postulating poetic discourse as the link between web-based activism and grounded action in Malawi, South Africa, and Zimbabwe.
 Considering political chants and rap alongside slam poetry and spoken word, I ask how poetry shapes and is shaped by community action, moving fluidly between social media and public spaces to reshape notions of authorship, audience, and agency.
 I argue that, amidst shifting norms of collective action, poetry forms a bridge between digital sites of organization and grounded sites of action.

 I am especially interested in bringing these questions into the classroom and other spaces of intellectual collaboration.
-At Northwestern, I have taught courses on writing and contemporary literature, co-founded and co-facilitated the Graduate Digital Humanities Pedagogy Workshop, led the Africa Seminar, organized a graduate student conference, and organized poetry readings and events.
+At Northwestern, I have taught courses on writing and contemporary literature, co-founded and co-facilitated the Graduate Digital Humanities Pedagogy Workshop, led the Africa Seminar, organized a graduate student conference, and coordinated poetry readings and events.

 Get in touch with me at email@example.com